eltos/PasteIntoFile/README.md

 For non-text files, the file path is copied as text in addition to the image contents and file.

+<a id="template-format"></a>
+### Filename template format
+The filename and/or subfolder template string may contain the following placeholders:
+- `{0}`: The current date and time.
+    The format can be specified, e.g. `{0:yyyy-MM-dd HH-mm-ss}`, see [format specifiers](https://docs.microsoft.com/en-us/dotnet/standard/base-types/custom-date-and-time-format-strings) for details.
+- `{1}`: A counter for batch mode.
+    The format can be specified, e.g. `{1:000}` for zero padding, see [format specifiers](https://learn.microsoft.com/en-us/dotnet/standard/base-types/custom-numeric-format-strings) for details.
+- `{2}`: The clipboard text.
+    The format can be specified, e.g. `{2:15}` to limit it to 15 characters.

 ### Command Line